monti88/pdsnd_github/README.md

 ### Credits
 Credit goes to the Udacity learning and peer sharing center where we can freely discus the codes we use and what troubles we are facing. the solutions are a mish mash of different ideas and contributions.

+### New Documentation
+Though there are a number of ways you can go about tackling this project, we recommend using NumPy and pandas.
+Using these libraries is the industry standard for working with data in Python.
+In the quizzes in this and the following sections, you will get some practice using NumPy and pandas to complete different parts of the project.
+Then for the project, you will need to piece your code together with some additional code to complete a final project!
+These sections will likely be helpful if you use NumPy and pandas to complete the project.